 When selecting a material handling automation partner, it is imperative to find a solution that is flexible.
 Look for solutions that allow you to easily make changes without costing production downtime, facility reconstruction, or additional support charges.
 Simply put, select, implement, and scale with a solution that can accommodate for changes.

-For example, Seegrid vehicles are designed for flexibility.
-The vehicles can easily be retrained in-house by facility employees without assistance from a Seegrid representative.
-If workflows, demands, or needs change at any time, Seegrid’s autonomous mobile robots (AMRs) can quickly be redeployed to new routes, tasks, or different facilities all together.
-To change a workflow, a facility employee can simply drive the Seegrid vehicle on the new route.
+For example, Seegrid Palion autonomous mobile robots (AMRs) are designed for flexibility.
+The AMRs can easily be retrained in-house by facility employees without assistance from a Seegrid representative.
+If workflows, demands, or needs change at any time, Palion AMRs can quickly be redeployed to new routes, tasks, or different facilities all together.
+To change a workflow, a facility employee can simply drive the Palion AMR on the new route.
 The autonomous tow tractor or pallet truck is then ready to take on its new task.
-Once vehicles are trained, the routes can also be shared across the fleet, saving extensive downtime.
+Once robots are trained, the routes can also be shared across the fleet, saving extensive downtime.

 Ensure Employee Safety with AMRs and AGVs

 Never compromise on safety.
 The safety and wellbeing of employees should always be the number one priority in any facility.
 When demands and challenges escalated due to the pandemic, the notion of safety took on additional meaning.